dziarmagam/simple-kafka-browser/README.md

 - environments.file.path : path to file containing each cluster definition (default "environments.json")
 - connection.pool.size : connection pool used for accessing kafka broker (default "10")

-envrionment.json:
+environment.json:
-Infromation about each cluster in json format:
+Information about each cluster in json format:
 ```
 [
   {